School Board Policy 497 -

 V. Special Provisions

-A. The District reserves the right to review the application of this policy in individual cases that are in temporary positions, e.g. refereeing of youth sports or other community service type activities, providing that the selection and hiring is done in accordance with our human resources protocols and under the oversight of the Director of Human Resources.
+A. The District reserves the right to review the application of this policy in individual cases that are in temporary positions, e.g. refereeing of youth sports or other community-service type activities, providing that the selection and hiring is done in accordance with District human resources protocols and under the oversight of the Director of Human Resources, except where a family member of the Director of Human Resources is involved, in which case the hiring and selection shall be under the oversight of the superintendent.

 VI.
 Compliance with Equal Opportunity and Discrimination Laws